TLS 1.0 & 1.1 deprecation

 As a result of this change, some old or outdated mobile devices—likely ones running early versions of Android—may lose the ability to communicate with Braze, barring them from sending data to Braze or receiving in-app messages from Braze.
 However, we anticipate that the change will affect only a small number of devices.
 Any devices that are affected will also lose the ability to communicate with any PCI-compliant website or service a month later on June 30, 2018, the date set by the PCI DSS Council for removal of TLS 1.0 and TLS 1.1 ciphers.

-If your brand is making use of Braze’s REST APIs, please speak to your engineering team to ensure that all server-to-server calls to Braze s using TLS 1.2 by the listed above in order to avoid an interruption of service.
+If your brand is making use of Braze’s REST APIs, speak to your engineering team to ensure that all server-to-server calls to Braze s using TLS 1.2 by the listed above in order to avoid an interruption of service.
 Be aware that some programming languages—such as Java 7—use older versions of TLS by default, so your engineering team may need to take some code changes to support the upgraded encryption requirements.

 Apple devices will not be affected by Braze’s planned deprecation because Apple has required TLS 1.2 since the end of 2016.
 The same is true of modern web browsers, so we do not anticipate that these changes will have any impact on Web SDK usage.
-However, Android devices running Android 4.4 (KitKat) or lower may not use TLS 1.2 by default, so please take steps to upgrade any of your Android integrations to at least Braze SDK version 2.0.3 (which uses TLS 1.2 by default, if a given device can support it) by May 31, 2018.
+However, Android devices running Android 4.4 (KitKat) or lower may not use TLS 1.2 by default, so take steps to upgrade any of your Android integrations to at least Braze SDK version 2.0.3 (which uses TLS 1.2 by default, if a given device can support it) by May 31, 2018.

 Finally, because of the known weaknesses in TLS 1.0 and the TLS 1.1 cipher suite, it’s possible that attacks could arise in the future which would require Braze to speed up our deprecation plan, in order to safeguard the security of all our customers.
-Braze will monitor the state of security and any relevant attacks associated with TLS 1.0 and 1.1 protocols, and will keep you in the loop if we learn of any attacks that will alter the timeline laid out above.
+Braze will monitor the state of security and any relevant attacks associated with TLS 1.0 and 1.1 protocols, and will keep you in the loop if we learn of any attacks that will alter the timeline laid out in the preceding sections.
 But because of this potential impact, we highly recommend that you work with your engineering team to ensure that your API calls to Braze are secured with TLS 1.2, and that you plan to upgrade to the latest Android SDK in the coming months.